Nothin' to Lose (Kiss song)

-"Nothin' to Lose" is a song by American hard rock band Kiss, released on their self-titled debut album in 1974.
-It is the first single the band had ever released and the first single off the album, with "Love Theme from KISS" as the B-side.
+"Nothin' to Lose" is the debut single by American rock band Kiss, released on their self-titled debut album in 1974.
+It was the lead single off the album, with "Love Theme from KISS" as the B-side.
 Although the song failed to chart, it has remained a concert staple during the 1970s and was featured on many live albums and compilations.

 Background

-Gene Simmons, the sole writer of the song, admitted that the song's lyrics chronicled the singer coercing his girlfriend into trying anal sex, and her subsequent enjoyment of it.
+Gene Simmons, the sole writer of the song, admitted that the song's lyrics chronicled the singer coercing his girlfriend into trying anal sex, and his subsequent enjoyment of it.
 Gene Simmons, Paul Stanley, and Peter Criss share the lead vocals on the song.

 The song was the first Kiss song to feature an extra player, as Bruce Foster played piano on the track.
 His contribution was noted on the sleeve of the album.
 "Nothin' to Lose" was one of the first songs Kiss performed on their first national appearances, on ABC's In Concert on February 19 (the show aired on March 29).
 Other songs performed on the show were "Firehouse" and "Black Diamond".